-The SLSC UK Cold Water Swimming Championships will include individual races, team relays and a mass jump-in as part of the Opening Ceremony.
+The SLSC UK Cold Water Swimming Championships 2019 will include individual races, team relays and a mass jump-in as part of the opening ceremony.

-Please remember you must acclimatise to cold water before swimming in these races.
+Please remember the water will be cold (around 1 - 5ºC) and you must acclimatise to cold water before swimming in these races.

 There are three types of races for individuals – head-up breaststroke, ice fly and freestyle.
 All races are 30m or one width of the Lido plus a 90m freestyle race.